MohamedAbouzid1/EEI-Networks/THESIS_DOCUMENTATION.md

 ## Project Architecture

-The project is organized into three main pipelines that work sequentially:
+The project is organized into five main pipelines that work sequentially:

 ### Pipeline 1: Human EEI Network Construction
 **Location**: `EEI-Homo-Sapiens/`